guyycodes/uniterra/README.md

 - [X] Users open the app to a TranslationMe home page with a place to enter a word, phrase or sentence, a button to translate, and another field that should initially be empty
 - [X] When users tap translate, the word written in the upper field translates in the lower field.
 The requirement is only that you can translate from one language to another.
 - [X] A history of translations can be stored (in a scroll view in the same screen, or a new screen)
-- [ X The history of translations can be erased
+- [X] The history of translations can be erased

 The following **optional** features are implemented: